 6. Adapt the temperature of your shower

-Despite the fact that most people enjoy taking hot showers, doing so might harm the skin.
+Though most people enjoy taking hot showers, doing so may actually damage their skin.

 Also Refer :- Basic Skin Care Advice